2006 Brickyard 400: Practice and qualifying

 There were 50 cars entered in the qualifier on Saturday morning, according to NASCAR's qualifying procedure, 43 were allowed to race.
 Each driver ran two laps, with the starting order determined by the competitor's fastest times.
+Qualifying took place in sunny conditions.
 A widely believed perception in the paddock was that the first cars to set lap times would have more of an advantage over those that drove later in qualifying as track temperatures rose.
 In what was considered a "surprise" result, Burton clinched his third pole position of the season, and the fifth of his career, with an early lap of 49.240 seconds.
 He was joined on the grid's front row by his Richard Childress Racing teammate Bowyer who was two-thousands of a second slower.
 Kurt Busch qualified third, Kahne took fourth, and Johnson started fifth.
 J. J. Yeley, Biffle, Ryan Newman, Robby Gordon and Harvick completed the top ten.
 The seven drivers who failed to qualify were Paul Menard, Waltrip, Johnny Sauter, Kevin Lepage, Leicht, Hamilton and Derrike Cope.
 After the qualifier Burton said, "I think I left a little bit out there.
 I ran as hard as I thought I could run and come back.
 I was a little bit conservative in a few places that if somebody has a little more confidence, they might be able to do better than that."

-Kahne paced the third practice session with a time of 51.161 seconds.
+It continued to be sunny for the third practice session.
+Kahne paced the session with a time of 51.161 seconds.
 Bowyer was twenty-seven thousands of a second slower in second, and Harvick was third.
-Fourth through tenth was composed of Kurt Busch, Burton, Kenseth, Stremme, Jamie McMurray, Johnson, and Martin Truex Jr. Kurt Busch's left-front tire blew after deflating, and he collided with the turn one wall.
+Fourth through tenth was composed of Kurt Busch, Burton, Kenseth, Stremme, Jamie McMurray, Johnson, and Martin Truex Jr. Kurt Busch's left-front tire blew after deflating, and he collided with the turn one entry SAFER barrier with the right-hand side of his car.
 He switched to a back-up car for the remainder of the weekend.
 Bowyer had a similar issue with his car's left-front tire coming off turn four but he stopped in a safe location.
-Later that afternoon, Burton set the fastest lap in the final practice session at 51.370 seconds; Kenseth was second, and Carl Edwards third.
+Later that afternoon, in sunny conditions, Burton set the fastest lap in the final practice session at 51.370 seconds; Kenseth was second, and Carl Edwards third.
 Bowyer was fourth-fastest, Schrader placed fifth, and Brian Vickers sixth.
 Hamlin was seventh-quickest, Robby Gordon eighth, Martin ninth, and Harvick tenth.